metisos/adp-protocol/README.md

 ## Governance

-ADP is governed by the Agent Discovery Protocol Standards Working Group (ADP-SWG), a multi-stakeholder organization committed to open standards.
+ADP is powered by Metis Analytics, committed to open standards for AI agent discovery and interoperability.

 **Specification Changes:**
 1. Anyone can submit an RFC (Request for Comments)